-- 2.1 JAC's terms of reference include a requirement to review and monitor the effectiveness of the Commissioner's and Chief Constable's policies on fraud, bribery and corruption. - 2.2 The Policy has been reviewed in consultation with the Head of Professional Standards, the Chief Finance Officer and the Director of Commercial Services. - 2.3 The policy was comprehensively reviewed in 2016 and the changes in the 2018 version attached to this document are minimal.
-Changes relate to the role titles of officers and the inclusion of a paragraph relating to training.
+- 2.1 JAC's terms of reference include a requirement to review and monitor the effectiveness of the Commissioner's and Chief Constable's policies on fraud, bribery and corruption. - 2.2 The Policy has been reviewed in consultation with the Head of Professional Standards, the Chief Finance Officer and the Director of Commercial Services. - 2.3 The policy was comprehensively reviewed in 2018 and the changes in the 2020 version attached to this document are minimal and relate to the role titles of officers.